Web client configuration

 Configuration tab of the administration console and click the

 On the overview that is shown you can see all the existing web clients.

-Note: Web clients are meant for web servers.
+Web clients are meant for web servers or fat clients.
 In this case you or a trusted party is managing the hardware on which this web client runs.
 We also reference these as static OAuth clients.

 To add a new web client, click on the add button.
 The following form will appear:

 Fill all the mandatory fields (marked with

 * on the form).
 The other fields are optional.

 |Name||yes||My demo portal||Display name of this web client.
 This is only used for informational purposes in the Admin console and APIs.|